Market Research

 - Indirect competitors (different solution, same problem)

-- Substitute behaviors (how people solve it today)
+- Substitute behaviours (how people solve it today)

 - Substitutes: Pinterest, cookbooks, winging it